gerekper/ganjaking/wp-content/plugins/seedprod-coming-soon-pro/readme.txt

 *   Subscriber Management - Track every subscriber with or without a 3rd party email provider.
 *   Stock Images - Get In-Plugin Access to over 2 Million Stock Images.
 Searchable, Resized, and Optimized for the Web.
 *   Live Previews - We allow you to see live previews of the page while it's in any state, draft, live, or just testing.
-*   Layout Navigation - Use our layout navigation, which is a mini-map of your page, to easily rearrange sections, rows, columns, blocks, or access your page settings
+*   Layout Navigation - Use our layout navigation, which is a mini-map of your page, to easily rearrange sections, rows, columns, blocks, or access your page settings.
 *   Revision History, Undo & Redo - With one click reverts, you can go back to any previously saved point on your page and even see who made those particular changes.
 *   Draft Mode - Work on your page in private without revealing its construction to the public.
 *   Mobile Device Preview - See what your pages will look like on desktop and mobile devices before you go live.